J-Cake/Logic-components/doc/wiki/application/developer/building.md

 > **Warning:** This configuration is dangerous.
 It exposes the database to the server's TCP interface, allowing any user to attempt to connect to the database.
 > Granted, they will still need the password to make changes, but be warned that there is now a missing layer of security protecting the database.
 >
 > You should only ever grant TCP-access for development purposes and ensure that the `HOSTS` option only allows **trusted** parties.

 ### Layout

 The database is almost identical in layout to the SQLite equivalent, however uses some Postgres features for efficiency and reusability reasons.

 * Instead of the `text` datatype, use the `citext` type for emails and usernames
 * Use the [`serial`](http://sqlines.com/postgresql/datatypes/serial) datatype for `~ID` columns

 The included `/bin/init.sql` file initialises the SQLite database.
 With the changes mentioned above, this config will correctly configure the Postgres database for use in LogicX

+## Extra notes:

+* If you're planning on making changes to LogicX, live-reloading can be helpful.
+Unfortunately, recent changes have broken the native functionality, however it is still possible in Chromium-based browsers.
+By opening the dev tools and adding the `LogicX` source folder to the locals pane, any changes will cause the page to refresh.
+The folder is the root folder of LogicX.
+It may be called Logic.